The-Speck/Fight-or-Flight/README.md

 ### Architecture and Technologies

-This project will be implemented mainly with `JavaScript`
+This project will be implemented mainly with `JavaScript` and `Keymaster`

 In addition to the entry file, there will be four main scripts involved in this project: